TabbyML/tabby/website/blog/2023-09-05-deploy-tabby-to-huggingface-space/index.md

 ![Empty Space](./empty-space.png)

 Then you will be redirected to the page below.
-Set the filename to "Dockerfile" and copy the content to the "Edit" input box.
-You can copy the code from the [appendix](#dockerfile) here.
-Once ready, click the button "Commit new file to main" on the bottom.
+Set the filename to “Dockerfile” and copy the content to the “Edit” input box.
+You can copy the code from the [appendix](#dockerfile) here to bring up the [SantaCoder-1B](https://huggingface.co/TabbyML/SantaCoder-1B) model.
+Once ready, click the button “Commit new file to main” on the bottom.

 ![Edit Dockerfile](./edit-dockerfile.png)